ubidots/ubidots-esp8266/Readme.md

 ## Send multiple values to Ubidots

-To send multiple values to Ubidots, go to **Sketch -> Examples -> UbidotsArduino library** and select the "saveValues" example.
-Put your Ubidots TOKEN where indicated, as well as the WiFi settings.
+To send multiple values to Ubidots, go to **Sketch -> Examples ->  ubidots-nodemcu-master library** and select the "UbidotsSaveMultiValues" example.
+Add your Ubidots TOKEN where indicated, as well as the WI-FI settings.

 ```c++
 #include "UbidotsMicroESP8266.h"